cgarling/ChatGPT-ArXiv-Paper-Assistant/README.md

 2. Check the authors of the paper.
 If the author semantic scholar id matches someone in `authors.txt` it goes in the candidate set with a default score of `author_match_score`.

 We then check for GPT-evaluated relevance.
 We do this in two steps.
-1. Filter out any papers that have no authors with h-index above `hcutoff` in `config.ini`.
+1. Filter out any papers that have no authors with h-index above `h_cutoff` in `config.ini`.
 This is to reduce costs.
 2. All remaining examples get batched, and are evaluated by a GPT model specified by `model` in `config.ini`. **You should only use GPT3.5 for debugging.
 It does not work well for this purpose!**
 This step uses the following prompt setup defined in `configs/`